icpc/ccs-specs/Contest_Archive_Format.md

 #### Differences from Contest API

 - The `countdown_pause_time` is not included.
-It is allowed buy the information should be ignored.
+It is allowed but the information should be ignored.
 - The `banner` and `logo` elements are not included.
 They are allowed but the information may be ignored.
 These files are instead found as `banner[.<size>].<format>` and `logo[.<size>].<format>` in the same directory as the JSON file.

 #### Examples